SharePoint/sp-dev-docs/docs/solution-guidance/security-apponly-azuread.md

 ```

 > [!NOTE]
-> The dates are provided in US date format: YYYY-MM-dd
+> The dates are provided in ISO date format: YYYY-MM-dd

 The actual script can be copied from here: